aosucas499/guadalinex-docker/README.md

 Buildinfo for create image docker aosucas499/guadalinex:hga

-Docker to run HGR applications using Repositories from Guadalinex edu next (Ubuntu 16 Xenial 32bits)
+Docker to run HGR applications using Ubuntu Trusty 14 and Repositories from Guadalinex edu